-Throughout history, visual artists have mobilised their practices to advocate for the causes they believe in, and to protest or disrupt those they oppose.
-Today’s global challenges and political and social injustices are increasingly complex which make new and unfamiliar demands on the visual arts.
-Contemporary artists and designers are responding to these challenges by experimenting with novel and creative strategies of intervention, advancing forms of activism in the service of social justice through their practices.
+Throughout history, artists have mobilized their practices to advocate for the causes they believe in, and to protest or disrupt those they oppose.
+Today’s global challenges and political and social injustices are increasingly complex, making new and unfamiliar demands on the visual arts; and, conversely, inciting activists and organizers of multiple political causes to approach the tools that the visual arts, architecture or design put at their disposal.
+This is resulting in the experimentation with novel and creative strategies of intervention, advancing forms of activism in the service of social justice through practices informed by both aesthetic and social premises.
 Some target impoverished visual vocabularies and deceitful narratives, and seek to enrich them with alternative interpretations, scenarios, and imaginaries.
-Others prioritize the redirection of collective organisation, policy making, and pedagogy.
+Others prioritize the redirection of collective organization, policy making, and pedagogy.

-This lecture series charts the contours of the relationship between the visual arts and social justice activism, looking at how certain tropes and tactics have developed historically but also how their implementation differs depending on geographical location and cultural context.
-Students will be have the opportunity to gain the knowledge, analytical skills and methods needed to critically deconstruct and evaluate a range of cases where art and design take a leading role in the shaping of protest, advocacy or intervention in a social or political urgency.
-They will discuss key texts, prepare presentations on aspects of the topic, and hear directly from some of today’s most politically engaged artists and designers.
+This lecture series charts the contours of the relationship between the visual arts and social and ecological justice activism, looking at how certain tropes and tactics have developed historically but also how their implementation is always situated in their geographical location and cultural context.
+Students will have the opportunity to gain the knowledge, analytical skills, and methods needed to critically deconstruct and assess a range of cases where the intersecting fields of art, design, and politics take a leading role in the shaping of protest, advocacy, or intervention in a social or political urgency.
+They will hear these first hand from engaged practitioners themselves as well as study them further through presentations and discussion of key texts and collective projects.

 The timetables are available through My Timetable.

 The course consists of: